hyemin-hwang/AIcapstonedesign2021/README.md

 Participants are Lee Ho-jeong and Hwang Hye-min.

 dataset
-1. Original Images (multiple footprints)
+1. Cropped Images of Original Images (for One footprint)
-2. Cropped Images
-3. augmented Images
+2. augmented Images of mi and pp

 preprocess
 1. crop the image for showing one footprint